Selloi, Ioannina

-Selloi (Σελλοί) is a former municipality in the Ioannina regional unit, Epirus, Greece.
-Since 2011, local government reform it is part of the municipality of Dodoni, of which it is a municipal unit.
+Selloi (Σελλοί) is a former municipality in the Ioannina regional unit, Epirus, in northwestern Greece.
+Since the 2011 local government reform, it is part of the municipality of Dodoni, of which it is a municipal unit.
 The municipal unit has an area of 166.432 km2.
-Is in the southwest of the Ioannina regional unit.
+Selloi is in the southwest of the Ioannina regional unit.
 The municipal unit is subdivided into fifteen communities.

 The seat of the municipality was in Tyria, a village of the community of Baousioi next to the river Tyria.
 From there is passing the Via Egnatia Road (A/K of Selli).
 The name comes from the ancient Selloi who lived around Dodona.

 Tourist sites include the cave of the bears, the Stournari Well and the Batzarion Cheese Factory.